Probing Quadratically Coupled Ultralight Dark Matter with Pulsar Timing Arrays

 \subsection{MICROSCOPE: Light QCD Axion}

-In this subsection, we discuss how the matter effect, especially the phase transition inside Earth, induces an extra axion force, leading to distinctive constraints from equivalence principle violation tests such as MICROSCOPE satellite mission.
+In this subsection, we discuss how the matter effect, especially the phase transition inside the Earth, induces an extra axion force, leading to distinctive constraints from equivalence principle violation tests such as MICROSCOPE satellite mission.
 This satellite is operated at altitude $r - R_\oplus = 710 \, \text{km}$, where $r$ is the distance from the satellite to the Earth's center and $R_\oplus$ is the radius of the Earth.
 Constraints on dilaton-like scalars have already been presented in Refs.~\cite{Hees:2018fpg, Banerjee:2022sqg,Gan:2025nlu,Gue:2025nxq,Delaunay:2025pho}.
 Here, we update the corresponding constraint for light QCD axion dark matter, which exhibits qualitatively different behavior.
-Before starting, we recall that the violation of equivalence principle is parameterized by the E\"otv\"os parameter, \bea \eta = 2 \frac{|{\bf a}_\text{Pt}-{\bf a}_\text{Ti}|}{|{\bf a}_\text{Pt}+{\bf a}_\text{Ti}|}, \eea where ${\bf a}_\text{Pt}$ and ${\bf a}_\text{Ti}$ are the accelerations of the test masses, composed of platinum and titanium alloys.
+Before we proceed, we recall that the violation of the equivalence principle is parameterized by the E\"otv\"os parameter, \bea \eta = \frac{|{\bf a}_\text{Pt}-{\bf a}_\text{Ti}|}{|{\bf g}|}, \eea where ${\bf a}_\text{Pt}$ and ${\bf a}_\text{Ti}$ are the accelerations of the test masses, composed of platinum and titanium alloys, and ${\bf g} = - G_N M_\oplus \, \hat{{\bf r}}/r^2$ is the local gravitational acceleration.
+Here, $M_\oplus \simeq 5.97 \times 10^{24} \, \text{kg}$ is the Earth’s mass.
 According to Ref.~\cite{MICROSCOPE:2022doy}, the reported $1\sigma$ uncertainty is $\sigma_\eta \simeq 2.7 \times 10^{-15}$.
 In our discussion, we adopt $\eta \lesssim 2 \sigma_\eta$ as an approximate $95 \, \% \, {\rm C.L.}$ constraint.

 In the presence of an axion field, the mass of a test body can be expanded as

 Here,

 is defined as the axion charge, and $\test=\text{Pt},\text{Ti}$ labels the test masses.
 The force between the Earth and a test mass is then